 - Administrative Staff + MVR + Credit: Criminal Felony and Misdemeanor, Education Verification, National Sex Offender Registry, Motor Vehicle Record Check, Credit Check, and Social Security Number Trace

-1. The FCRA requires the College to disclose to the employee or applicant that it intends to obtain a consumer report from a third party agency for employment purposes.
-Applicants will be informed during the interview process that all final applicants being considered for employment will be subject to completion of the required checks.
+The FCRA requires the College to disclose to the employee or applicant that it intends to obtain a consumer report from a third party agency for employment purposes.
 If an offer is extended prior to the completion of the required checks, the offer will be contingent upon successful completion of satisfactory results.

-2. Prior to conducting background checks, a signed, written consent form will be obtained from the candidate or employee.
-Candidates or employees who refuse to consent to any form of required background check, refuse to provide information necessary to conduct the background check, or provide false or misleading information in regard to the background check, will not be considered for the position.
+Prior to conducting background checks, consent will be obtained from the candidate or employee.
+Candidates or employees who refuse to give permission to any form of required background check, refuse to provide information necessary to conduct the background check, or provide false or misleading information in regard to the background check, will not be considered for the position.

-4. If the decision is made not to hire the candidate based in whole or in part on information obtained in the background check, a Final Adverse Action Notice will be mailed by Human Resources via certified mail to the applicant explaining the reason for not hiring, along with an additional copy of the background report, a written description of the employee or applicant’s rights under the FCRA, the contact information of the consumer reporting agency, a statement that the agency did not take the adverse action and cannot explain why it was made, and a notice of his or her rights under the law.
+- If the decision is made not to hire the candidate based in whole or in part on information obtained in the background check, a Final Adverse Action Notice will be sent by Human Resources to the applicant, along with an additional copy of the background report, a written description of the employee or applicant’s rights under the FCRA, the contact information of the consumer reporting agency, a statement that the agency did not take the adverse action and cannot explain why it was made, and a notice of his or her rights under the law.

 All information received in the background investigation process will be maintained by Human Resources and the Hiring Manager/Department Head in the strictest possible confidence, separate from employee personnel files, with access allowed only on a need-to-know basis.